Release: TBA

 Game Description

-Bushi is a minimalist puzzle platformer set in feudal Japan and explores themes of loyalty, soldiership, revenge and suicide.
+Bushi is a minimalist puzzle platformer set in feudal Japan and explores themes of loyalty, soldiership, death and remembrance.
 The game is developed in Unity/C# with intended release for console and PC.

-In addition to raising public awareness and opening doors for conversations around mental health and suicide, Bushi looks to directly support mental health and reintegration resources for soldiers by establishing a recurring donation to the Wounded Warrior Project via a direct revenue share of annual game sales.
+In addition to opening doors for conversations around soldiership and mental health, Bushi looks to directly support reintegration resources for soldiers by establishing a recurring donation to the Wounded Warrior Project via a direct revenue share of annual game sales.

 Game Design